oliviarmunoz/noted_backend/context/design/concepts/MusicDiscovery/testing.md/steps/file.7123942d.md

 // Interfaces for subset collections, extending MusicItemDoc interface TrackDoc extends MusicItemDoc {
-  _id: Track;
+  _id: MusicItem; // Can also be referred to as Track
   type: "track";
   durationMs: number;
-  albumId?: Album; // Internal ID link to Album artistId?: Artist; // Internal ID link to primary Artist }
+  albumId?: MusicItem; // Internal ID link to Album artistId?: MusicItem; // Internal ID link to primary Artist }

 interface AlbumDoc extends MusicItemDoc {
-  _id: Album;
+  _id: MusicItem; // Can also be referred to as Album
   type: "album";
   releaseDate: string;
-  artistId?: Artist; // Internal ID link to primary Artist
+  artistId?: MusicItem; // Internal ID link to primary Artist
   totalTracks: number;
 }

 interface ArtistDoc extends MusicItemDoc {
-  _id: Artist;
+  _id: MusicItem; // Can also be referred to as Artist
   type: "artist";
-  albums?: Album[]; // Internal ID links to Albums by this artist, representing "an Albums set of MusicItems" }
+  albums?: MusicItem[]; // Internal ID links to Albums by this artist, representing "an Albums set of MusicItems" }

 // User-specific data managed by this concept